koonix/lfutils/README.md

 lfreload -f <lf's id>
 ```

-if you give it the -f option, it sends `reload`. otherwise sends `load`.
+If you give it the -f option, it sends `reload`. otherwise sends `load`.
-read lf's manual for info on their difference.
+Read lf's manual for info on their difference.

-example in lfrc:
+Example in lfrc:

 ```
 cmd trash push &trash-put<space>$fx;lfreload<space>$id map D trash
 ```

-with this command, you will have to press enter before the
+With this command, you will have to press enter before the
 command is run, which acts as a kind of confirmation.

 ## Environment Variables